CULT CLASSIC: SAM DEES-THE SHOW MUST GO ON.

 1971 proved to be an important year for Sam Dees.
 He signed to Chess Records, and released two singles, the Larry Weiss penned Maryanna and Can You Be A One Man Woman.
 Despite the quality of the singles Sam released he still hadn’t made a commercial breakthrough.
 However, at least other artists were covering his songs.

 Rozetta Johnson covered A Woman’s Way.
 It was the B-Side to her single Mine Was Real.
-Sam Dees also wrote both songs using the nom de plume Lillian Dees, and co-produced the songs with Clinton Moon.
+Sam Dees also wrote both songs with his wife Lillian Dees, and co-produced the songs with Clinton Moon.
 Released on Clintone Records, it reached number ninety-four in the US Billboard 100 and thirty-nine in the US R&B Charts.
 This was the first hit single Sam had written.
 Despite this, he saw himself as a singer first, and then a songwriter.

 Having written and produced his first hit single, Sam Dees hadn’t given up hope of forging a successful career as a songwriter.
 After leaving Chess, Sam released a single for Clintone Records.
 Claim Jumping didn’t replicate the commercial success of Rozetta Johnson’s Mine Was Real.
 Despite this his career was on the up.